 1 Normalised number, surface, and volume size distributions for the BIO, WAS, and DST models, and volume size distribution for the SPH model.
 16 2 (left) Phase functions for different aerosol models and molecules.
 Dashed lines: Mie 'dust', 'biomass burning' and 'weakly absorbing' aerosol models.
 Fat solid line: Spheroidal dust aerosol model.
 Thin solid line: Molecular scattering phase function. (right) Dust model scattering phase matrix elements, normalised to the first element, computed using different methods.
-In red and blue the scattering phase matrix elements are compared for spheres computed with the T-matrix method (red) using the bimodal lognormal volume size distribution functiongiven in Table 2 and the Mie method (blue) using a bimodal lognormal number size distribution as given in Table 2.
-The scattering phase matrix elements for the spheroidal aerosol model is given in green.
-17 3 (a) Example of a LUT retrieval (indicated by the red star) using the spherical DST model. (b) The aerosol reflectance vs. difference in aerosol reflectance at 354 and 388 nm is uniquely defined and the measurements at these wavelengths can be used to retrieve the AOT; (b) Same as (a) but for the spheroidal SPH model.
-The example retrieval shows that a different shape parameterisation can result in different aerosol characterisation.
-In this case DST type 3 is selected, while SPH type 2 is selected, resulting in a different aerosol AAOT and SSA for the same measurement.
-17 4 A simple triangular function providing the weighting factors w_i for the detector pixels that lie within the bandwidth 2ω of the wavelength band. w_i are the relative lengths of the red lines.
-22 5 Aerosol model selection flow chart 24 6 Scale height (plotted as the pressure in hPa as coloured shades) and aerosol loading (in contour lines of $0,1\cdot10^{-5}$, $5\cdot10^{-5}$, $1\cdot10^{-4}$, $3\cdot10^{-4}$, $8\cdot10^{-4}$ kg m -2) for three aerosol models (DST, WAS, BIO) and all aerosol models together from the CAMS control run over the years 2003-2013.
+In red and blue the scattering phase matrix elements are compared for spheres computed with the T-matrix method (red) using the bimodal lognormal volume size distribution function given in Table 2 and the Mie method (blue) using a bimodal lognormal number size distribution as given in Table 2.
+The scattering phase matrix elements for the spheroidal 17 3 aerosol model is given in green 17 4 A simple triangular function providing the weighting factors w_i for the detector pixels that lie within the bandwidth 2ω of the wavelength band. w_i are the relative lengths of the red lines.
+21 5 Aerosol model selection flow chart 23 6 Scale height (plotted as the pressure in hPa as coloured shades) and aerosol loading (in contour lines of $0,1\cdot10^{-5}$, $5\cdot10^{-5}$, $1\cdot10^{-4}$, $3\cdot10^{-4}$, $8\cdot10^{-4}$ kg m -2) for three aerosol models (DST, WAS, BIO) and all aerosol models together from the CAMS control run over the years 2003-2013.
 Note that the scale height is only plotted for aerosol loadings > $1\cdot10^{-5}$ kg m -2 .
-All shown plots are for the month January, except for Dust, which is the only aerosol model to 05 snow a strong annual cycle, and is also snown for July.
-25
+All shown plots are for the month January, except for Dust, which is the only aerosol model to show a strong annual cycle, and is also shown for July.
+24 24